 If you don’t have a will or estate plan, your state has one for you.
 If you die without a will, your state follows intestacy laws to distribute your property.

 Table of Contents

-The Uniform Probate Code (the Code) serves as the starting point for many states’ laws.
-Nevertheless, the laws of different states can vary greatly from each other and from the Code itself.
+The Uniform Probate Code (the Code) is the starting point for many states’ laws.
+Nevertheless, the laws of different states vary significantly from each other and from the Code itself.
 However, the Code represents the best reference for a general discussion.